pydata/xarray/doc/internals/extending-xarray.rst

-To resolve this issue for more complex cases, xarray has the :py:func:`~xarray.register_dataset_accessor` and :py:func:`~xarray.register_dataarray_accessor` decorators for adding custom "accessors" on xarray objects.
+To resolve this issue for more complex cases, xarray has the :py:func:`~xarray.register_dataset_accessor` and :py:func:`~xarray.register_dataarray_accessor` decorators for adding custom "accessors" on xarray objects, thereby "extending" the functionality of your xarray object.

 Here's how you might use these decorators to write a custom "geo" accessor implementing a geography specific extension to
 xarray: